codecop/quickstart/Steps.md

     * need a SLF4J to Log4J bridge
 * license-applier and imports-cleaner do not work together
 * changes on walkmod.xml drop comments
+* even there is a YML config, it creates a new XML file.
 * JavaPoet example destroys formatting
 * JavaPoet and other scripting does not work together
 * `VisitorMessagesWriter` did not write on `walkmod check`
 * `add exclude` creates an `<include>` ?
 * `override` plugin performs `mvn install` - why?
 * no offline mode?
+* `LocationImpl` needs toString for error cases
+  `Error visiting a Java source file - org.walkmod.util.location.LocationImpl@103bf3c at org.walkmod.javalang.walkers.DefaultJavaWalker.visit(DefaultJavaWalker.java:505)`

 * Ivy is not common in enterprises